martin-wey/martin-wey.github.io/_pages/about.md

 order: 1
 title: About
 permalink: /
-subtitle: PhD student at <a href="https://diro.umontreal.ca/accueil/">DIRO, University of Montreal</a> and <a href="https://geodes.iro.umontreal.ca/">GEODES research lab</a>.
+subtitle: Ph.D. student at <a href="https://diro.umontreal.ca/accueil/">DIRO, University of Montreal</a> and <a href="https://geodes.iro.umontreal.ca/">GEODES research lab</a>.

 profile:
   align: right